bigtreetech/docs/docs/Panda_Perch_H2D.md

 * **Step 3: Ensure Proper Function of the Top Cover Open-Door Detection**

-    Attach the two R6x4 magnets from the Panda Perch H2D package to the detection areas on the top cover. <br> *Note: The Bambu Lab H2D Laser Edition top cover has two open-door detection points, one at the front and one at the back.
-Both need magnets installed.*
+    Attach the two R6x4 magnets (from the Panda Perch H2D package) to the designated detection areas on the printer's top cover. <br> *Note for H2D Laser Edition Users: The H2D Laser Edition top cover has two open-door detection points—one at the front and one at the back.
+A magnet must be installed at both locations.*

     <img src=img/PandaPerchH2D/04.jpg width="600"/>